 In performing the analysis, MARS tests all generation to determine whether it is available (i.e. not projected to be on an outage).
 The problem with this analysis when we are addressing the potential for excess in our neighboring areas is that the MARS modeling assumes that they would commit potentially much more capacity than they need to meet their own loads on the potential that the NYISO may be short of capacity.
+1

 This is not a realistic assumption.
 It is likely that the commitment within our neighbor's service territories on peak days would only be at a level necessary to meet their own load and reserve requirements and any net sales that have been scheduled in their day ahead planning process.
 By the time we determine that we need emergency support it is likely to be either late in the day before the peak or during the peak day.
 Most of our neighbors have much less quick start capability than the NYISO.
-By the time the NYISO realizes it needs emergency support it may be too late to get additional units committed in the neighboring control area to provide that support.
-It is not reasonable to assume that our neighbors would have started potentially expensive slow start units on the potential that they might be able to make real time sales to the NYISO.
-Setting the NYISO's IRM incorporating an assumption that our neighbors will exhaust all their capacity options for our sake understates the potential for a loss of load within in the NYISO.
+By the time the NYISO realizes it needs emergency support it may be too late to get additional units committed in the

-&lt;sup>1 To be clear, I am not questioning the assumption that all NYISO resources would be committed to avoid an LOLE event.
+1 To be clear, I am not questioning the assumption that all NYISO resources would be committed to avoid an LOLE event.
 This is reasonable because these resources are under the control of the NYISO.
 The resources outside the NYISO are not under the NYISO's control.